Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Variational Methods for Parameter Estimation

 Maximizing $\ell(\boldsymbol{\omega} \mid \mathbf{X})$ by directly evaluating the $N$ integrals in Equation (\ref{eq:2.6}) is computationally intensive when $P$ is large.
 VI solves this issue by instead maximizing a computationally tractable lower bound on $\ell(\boldsymbol{\omega} \mid \mathbf{X})$.
-To derive the lower bound, we first re-write a single summand in Equation (\ref{eq:2.6}) as
+The evidence lower bound (ELBO) for a single observation is given by: